Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 ### LLM Provider Dependencies

-- The application depends on external LLM providers
+- The application depends on external LLM providers, primarily Anthropic Claude
 - Need to handle API rate limits, errors, and fallbacks
 - Need to ensure consistent responses across different providers
 - Need to handle the cost of API calls for users